 While the new BlackBerry Z10, the first smartphone to run the dramatically revamped BlackBerry 10 operating system, didn't exactly take the tech world by storm when it was officially unveiled Wednesday, it was widely reviewed as a respectable competitor to Apple's iPhone and the top phones running Google's Android platform.

-But BlackBerry 10 does not "leap frog" the competition, as former co-CEO Jim Balsillie famously — and foolishly — claimed it would back in the fall of 2011.
+Yet BlackBerry 10 does not "leap frog" the competition, as former co-CEO Jim Balsillie famously — and foolishly — claimed it would back in the fall of 2011.

-It has a super sharp 4.2-inch screen — with more pixels per inch than the Retina Display that Apple brags about — and has a powerful-enough processor that browsing through screens, launching apps and browsing the web is satisfyingly fast.
+It has a super sharp 4.2-inch screen — with more pixels per inch than the Retina Display that Apple brags about — and has a powerful-enough processor that makes browsing through screens, launching apps and surfing the web satisfyingly fast.

 These include apps for Facebook, Twitter, LinkedIn, Skype, Kindle, WhatsApp, Angry Birds, Songza, Slacker, Rdio, NHL.com, CBC, Tim Hortons, Air Canada, RBC and ING Direct.

-Corporations that were drawn to the security of the platform, but felt compelled to seek out other options as the BlackBerry experience deteriorated over the years, now have less reason to experiment with deploying iPhones or other devices.
+Corporations that were drawn to the security provided BlackBerry, but felt compelled to seek out other options in the past, now have less reason to experiment with deploying iPhones or other devices.